'Semi-success' in London:

 To promulgate his ideas he set up a series of workingmen’s Foreign Affairs Committees whose members organised public meetings, and wrote letters to newspapers and Members of Parliament, attempting to influence public opinion and promote a more pro-Turkish foreign policy.

-I don’t intend here to examine Urquhart’s political views, or try to assess whether such a concentrated political effort had any lasting effect.
+This is not the place to examine Urquhart’s political views, or try to assess whether such a concentrated political effort had any lasting effect.
 But it is worth noting, as Asa Briggs was one of the first to point out, that his creation of the committees, his political education of their members, and the loyalty they showed him, were remarkable by any standard.

 There were, at one stage, over a hundred committees, though many comprised only a handful of active members.
 The greatest concentrations were in the north and the midlands and all were organized, on a day-to-day basis, by Urquhart’s highly intelligent and capable wife Harriet, together with two or three of his closest friends and associates.